 - 1. You must provide your release plan information to your Social Worker. - 2.
 You must sign your Rules of Supervision. - 3.
 You will be informed of the date of your release. - 4.
 Your account will be closed about 14 days prior to your program completion date. - 5.
-If you want to order canteen or release clothing, you must order before the account is closed. - 6.
-Release clothing may be purchased from a DOC-approved vendor within 30 days prior to your release. - 7.
+You must order canteen or release clothing before your account is closed. - 6.
+Release clothing may only be purchased from a DOC-approved vendor within 30 days prior to your release. - 7.
 If you do not have any clothing to wear upon your release, you may be permitted to have a set of clothes brought in for you to wear on the morning of your release.
-This must be approved by the Superintendent or Captain.

-- 8. If you are taking a bus home, you are only allowed to bring one box with you on the bus.
-You will need to mail out your remaining property before your account is closed. - a.
+This must be approved by the Superintendent or Captain. - 8.
+If you are taking a bus home, you are only allowed to bring one box with you on the bus. - 9.
+You must mail out your remaining property before your account is closed. - a.
 Sergeants will help you pack and mail your property. - b.
-Sergeants will help you pack your remaining property before your release. - Your picture will be taken before you are released. - 10.
-You will be asked to provide a forwarding address. - 11.
+Sergeants will help you pack your remaining property before your release. - 10.
+Your picture will be taken before you are released. - 11.
+You will be asked to provide a forwarding address. - 12.
 On the day of your release, you will be given your release check if one is available, otherwise you can expect funds through your agent (if on Extended Supervision) or it will be sent directly to the address the Business Office has on file.
-You will also be given your personal property (ID, driver's license, birth certificate), if you have any. - 12.
+You will also be given your personal property (ID, driver's license, birth certificate), if you have any. - 13.
+Releases will not occur prior to 8:00 AM the day of release. - 14.
 You will be given a ride to the bus on the day of release (if needed).